 “You may stay at one preserve for up to 14 consecutive nights at a time.
 If you stay at any preserve for more than four consecutive nights, you must wait for seven nights before you stay again at any preserve.”

 What this means is that I cannot camp at a Thousand Trails park for a week and immediately go to another one.
 There is also even verbiage that you’re not allowed to have multiple memberships in order to circumvent this rule.
-But, you can always upgrade to the “Elite” membership…
+But, you can always upgrade the higher memberships.

 Generalization/What is Thousand Trails like?